johnosbb/CeaiveEditor/sentence_structure.md

 The first modifying phrase "known for his signature dish of grilled salmon, sautéed vegetables, and roasted potatoes" is in a coordinate pattern and refers to the base clause "the chef opened his own restaurant last month".
 The second modifying phrase "after years of working in Michelin-starred kitchens" is in a subordinate pattern and refers to the first modifying phrase.
 Finally, the third modifying phrase "and has already received rave reviews from diners" is in a coordinate pattern and refers to the base clause.
 This mixed pattern cumulative sentence allows for the sentence to move forward in time, while maintaining focus and intensity.

+### The Effective Cumulative Sentence

+If a sentence only takes a single cumulative step, it can’t really be said to be either coordinate or subordinate, since we need at least two modifying phrases before we can make that determination.
+When writers add a third modifying phrase to their sentences, their prose becomes even more effective, their control of syntax even more impressive.
+One of the most effective moves writers can make in cumulative sentences with three or more modifying phrases is to make the final phrase either a kind of summation or make it a simile or metaphor that nails down or drives home the idea the preceding phrases build toward.